-Movie review of the Fantastic Four movie, starring Ioan Gruffudd, Jessica Alba, Michael Chiklis, Chris Evans, Julian McMahon — read to find out what was good, what was bad, and what was downright ugly.
+Movie review of the Fantastic Four movie, starring Ioan Gruffudd, Jessica Alba, Michael Chiklis, Chris Evans, Julian McMahon.
+Read to find out what was good, what was bad, and what was downright ugly.

 There are several things that the Fantastic Four movie got right, and several things that they got very wrong.
-First, the positives:

 - Casting — the casting was spot-on; All of the lead actors are very good, and give good performances.
 Especially Michael Chiklis as Ben Grimm, aka. the Thing.
-It’s amazing how well he was able to project emotional depth while wearing his heavy — Thing’ costume.
+It’s amazing how well he was able to project emotional depth while wearing his heavy “Thing” costume.
 He brought pathos to a role that a lesser actor would have made comical.

-- The pathos of Ben Grimm — in addition to the excellent acting job by Michael Chiklis, the writers did the original story one better, by having Ben Grimm being engaged to — Debbie — , a young lady that he’s truly in love with — who breaks off their engagement after his disfigurement.
+- The pathos of Ben Grimm.
+In addition to the excellent acting job by Michael Chiklis, the writers did the original story one better.
+By having Ben Grimm being engaged to “Debbie”.
+A young lady that he’s truly in love with.
+Who breaks off their engagement after his disfigurement.

 There are also, sadly, quite a few things that the Fantastic Four movie got very wrong:

 - Victor von Doom (Julian McMahon) — first, the actor did an excellent job of portraying the vainglorious Von Doom.
-Many people complain that the origin of Dr. Doom was so drastically different from the comics, and there’s some truth to this; in the comics, Victor von Doom has a tragic childhood, losing both of his parents, with his father saving Victor at the cost of his own life, causing Victor’s bitterness and motivation to attempt to gain control.
-In the movie, what’s the motivation of multi-billionaire von Doom? — I’ve always been attracted to power.”
+Many people complain that the origin of Dr. Doom was so drastically different from the comics, and there’s some truth to this.
+In the comics, Victor von Doom has a tragic childhood, losing both of his parents, with his father saving Victor at the cost of his own life.
+Causing Victor’s bitterness and motivation to attempt to gain control.
+In the movie, what’s the motivation of multi-billionaire von Doom?
+“I’ve always been attracted to power.”
 That’s it.
 Surely, that’s enough reason to become a callous murderer, isn’t it?

-- Alicia Masters (Kerry Washington) — the blind sculptress who falls in love with the deformed Ben Grimm, in the comics was a redheaded Caucasian woman, and in the film is African-American.
+- Alicia Masters (Kerry Washington).
+The blind sculptress who falls in love with the deformed Ben Grimm, in the comics was a redheaded Caucasian woman.
+In the film, she is African-American.
 I actually don’t have a problem with that, since it really doesn’t matter as far as the movie goes.
-One thing that does matter is the line that she gives when she meets Ben Grimm for the first time and replies to his line about how God must hate him with — She’s not into hating — ¦ — — it’s a politically-correct — inclusive — line that pulled me out of the movie, and reminded me about how opposed to traditional American values that Hollywood has become — all for no reason.
-It happens several times in the movie (i.e. capitalism is evil, — God — is whatever we want Him/her/it/them/etc. to be, etc.) and destroys the carefully-built suspension of disbelief.
+One thing that does matter is the line that she gives when she meets Ben Grimm for the first time ….
+She replies to his line about how God must hate him with “She’s not into hating.” it’s a politically-correct “inclusive” line that pulled me out of the movie.
+It reminded me about how opposed to traditional American values that Hollywood has become — all for no reason.
+It happens several times in the movie, i.e. capitalism is evil, “God” is whatever we want Him/her/it/them/etc. to be, etc. The PC nonsense destroys the carefully-built suspension of disbelief.